Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Dynamic import() from CJS

-import() always works from CJS, regardless of Node version.
-It returns a promise that resolves to the module's namespace:
+Dynamic import() remains the compatibility path from CJS because it is already async.
+It returns a promise that resolves to the module namespace:

 const mod = await import('./lib.mjs');